Castle in Cardiff | Fairy tale castle in Cardiff

-Castell Coch (cast-eth cork), which is Welsh for Red Castle, can be found in north Cardiff surrounded by a breath-taking forest
+Castell Coch (cast-eth cork), which is Welsh for Red Castle, can be found in Tongwynlais North Cardiff, surrounded by a breathtaking forest.

 The first castle site was built by the Normans in 1081 to protect the newly conquered town of Cardiff and control the route along the Taff Gorge.
-Abandoned shortly afterwards the castles mote was used as a basis for a new stone fortification when Gilbert de Clare took control of the lands in 1267.
+Abandoned shortly afterwards, the castle's mote was used as a basis for a new stone fortification when Gilbert de Clare took control of the lands in 1267.
 The castle is believed to have been destroyed in the native Welsh rebellion in 1314.
-In 1760 the ruins were acquired by the Earl of Bute as part of a marriage settlement that brought the family vast estates in south Wales.
+In 1760, the Earl of Bute acquired the ruins as part of a marriage settlement that brought the family vast estates in South Wales.
 In the 19th century, the castle was rebuilt.

 Castell Coch is sat on a stretch of woodland on the slopes of the village of Tongwynlais and the River Taff.
 It is a protected Grade I listed building due to its exceptional architectural and historical interest.
-The surround woods contain rare plant species and unusual geological features and are protected as a site of special and scientific interest.
+The surrounding woods, Fforest Fawr, contain rare plant species and unusual geological features and are protected as a site of special and scientific interest.
 The Sculpture Trail with wood carvings along the route, passing old mining caves, is ideal for all ages.

 Need Assistance?Call Now